testRTC/watchRTCSDK-Android-SampleApp/README.md

 A simple native WebRTC demo using watchRTC android sdk.
 Here is the [link] for watchRTC sdk.

 ## Requirements
-- Latest android studio Like Electric Eel and above
+- Latest android studio i.e. Electric Eel and above
 - Android version 'Android-7' or later
 - Need to add Firebase project json file, To get access of firestore database and run the sample application.